frephs/IS24-AM21/documentation_wip/uml.md

     geometry: StarterCard
     %% the geometry is a graph with root a link to the starter card
     resources: HashMap~ResourceType, int~
+    AvailableCorners: List~Corner~
+    %% it is useful to have a list of available corners to play a card, it is updated every time a card is played
     objects: HashMap~Objects, int~
     placeCard(SidedCard) bool
     evaluatePoints() int
+    playCard(SidedCard) bool
+    %% updates the list of available corners (removes one and adds up to 3), places the card on the board and updates the resources and objects
 }

-Game "2"--"4" Player : has
+Game "2"*--"4" Player : is composed of
-Game "1"--"1" GameBoard : is composed of
+Game "1"*--"1" GameBoard : is composed of
-Game "1"--*"9" Token : is composed of
+Game "1"*--"9" Token : is composed of
-Token -- TokenColors : uses
+Token <-- TokenColors : uses
-GameBoard "1"--*"4" Deck : is composed of
+GameBoard "1"*--"4" Deck : is composed of
-GameBoard "1"--*"1" CommonBoard : is composed of GameBoard "1"--*"1" ScoreBoard : is composed of
+GameBoard "1"*--"1" CommonBoard : is composed of GameBoard "1"*--"1" ScoreBoard : is composed of

 Player --|> Iterable : implements
 Player --* PlayerBoard: composed of